ALSchwalm/ALSchwalm.github.io/blog/_posts/2014-01-23-Template-argument-deduction-CPP.md

 to make mistakes.
 And, if you're anything like me, you probably tend to make quite a few.

-{% highlight c++ %}

-template<typename T>
-void whoops(const T&){...}

-{% endhighlight %}

-The above signature looks a lot like the first one.
-The notable difference being that this function accepts its arguments by `const&`.
-Now suppose I, thinking myself above the petty knowledge of the compiler, specify the type of `T` manually by calling `whoops<std::string>("cats")`.
+Now suppose I, thinking myself above the petty knowledge of the compiler, specify the type of `T` manually by calling `transmogrify<std::string>("cats")`.
 This will compile and (let us suppose) work as intended.
 But what would happen if we let the compiler deduce the type?
-The type of a string literal in C++ is `const char[]`, so the function specialization would look like `whoops<const char[]>(const char[] &)`, and calling it would look like `whoops("cats")`.
+The type of a string literal in C++ is `const char[]`, so the function specialization would look like `transmogrify<const char[]>(const char[])`, and calling it would look like `transmogrify("cats")`.
 The important thing to note here is that a call to the latter function does not create a pointless `std::string`.
 It is also shorter and (in my opinion) cleaner.
 Indeed, the caller need not even know that the function is a template function.

+This deduction also works for template class arguments.
+That is, in the following sample

+{% highlight c++ %}

+template<typename T, size_t size>
+void locate(const std::array<T, size>& arr, T t){...}
+...
+std::array<int, 3> arr{1, 2, 3};
+locate(arr, 2);

+{% endhighlight %}

+`T` is deduced to be of type `int`, and `size` is deduced to have value `3`.
+So again the deduction works as expected.
+Note, however, that the types must be exactly the same.
+It is not sufficient for the types to simply be convertable to one another.
+So `locate(arr, 'c')` will fail to compile, even though `char` is convertable to `int`, because the compiler cannot deduce a consistent type for `T`.

 ---